Internal Deadline: June 15, 5pm CST

 About the Award

 These fellowships provide 6-12 months of funding to do doctoral dissertation research in 1 or more countries worldwide, except Western Europe (unless visited briefly for archival research).
-The program is intended to create modern language and world area specialists who have an interdisciplinary approach to research; grant period will be between Fall 2017 and Spring 2019.
+The program is intended to create modern language and world area specialists who have an interdisciplinary approach to research.

 U.S. citizens or permanent residents who have PhD candidacy at time of travel and who wish to do dissertation research in non-Western countries.
 Students must have achieved a level of language proficiency necessary to conduct the proposed research.
 Grants are not generally provided for research in countries where the United States has no diplomatic representation or where there is a Department of State travel security warning.

-Potential applicants are encouraged to meet with Jessica Smith (email@example.com) to discuss the application, which is reviewed on a point system worth 110.
+Potential applicants are encouraged to meet with Sara Mehta (email@example.com) to discuss the application, which is reviewed on a point system worth 110.

 - Application Narrative not to exceed page limit (10 pages);